Bank earnings signal dark clouds on the horizon - KVIA

 Goldman earned $3.94 billion in the quarter, down from $6.84 billion a year ago.
 Still, earnings per share came in at $10.76, analysts had expected $8.89 per share, according to Refinitiv data.

-The bank, said Solomon, did well by expanding its role in consumer banking, wealth and asset management where Goldman’s next revenue jumped 21% to $2.1 billion, aided largely by increasing management fees and credit card balances.
+The bank, Solomon said, did well by expanding its role in consumer banking, wealth and asset management where Goldman’s net revenue jumped 21% to $2.1 billion, aided largely by increased management fees and credit card balances.

 Citi also prepared for big losses caused by geopolitical strife.
 The bank added $1.9 billion to its reserves in order to prepare for losses from Russia and the Ukraine war.
 The bank beat estimates, bringing in $2.02 per share, compared with forecasts for $1.43 per share.